axieinfinity/ronin-documentation/docs/node-operators/setup/generate-keys.md

     ./ethkey inspect --private your-key-name
     ```

-## Generate private keys using Ronin Wallet
+## Generate using Ronin Wallet

-You can generate private keys using the Ronin Wallet—both the browser extension and the mobile app, which be downloaded on the [Ronin Wallet](https://wallet.roninchain.com/) page.
-Refer to the flow guides to learn how to generate your keys.
+You can generate private keys using Ronin Wallet—both the browser extension and the mobile app, which can be downloaded on the [Ronin Wallet](https://wallet.roninchain.com/) page.

+Follow the steps in the flow guides to generate your keys using Ronin Wallet.

 ### Browser extension